o3de/o3de.org/content/docs/userguide/components/entity-system-track-view.md

 ---
-description: ' Learn how to expose custom components and their properties to the &trackview-editor;
-  for animation in &ALYlong;. '
+description: ' Learn how to expose custom components and their properties to the <guilabel>Track View</guilabel> editor for animation in Amazon Lumberyard. '
 title: Exposing Custom Components to Track View for Animation
 ---
 # Exposing Custom Components to Track View for Animation {#component-entity-system-track-view}